 Times are changing and in health, sometimes they change drastically.
-Sometimes healthy ideas can turn on their head, like with carbs and fat.
+Healthy ideas can turn on their head, like with carbs and fat.
 The same thing is happening with antibiotics.
 Antibiotic soap, sanitizer and medicine is being replaced with a new idea -- Probiotics.
 So why is gut health the new best way to keep healthy?
 Let's find out.

 Truth About Bacteria